Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 ---
-title: Casedescription
+title: Case description
-description: Description of the muncipalitys requirements and wishes for the service.
+description: Description of the municipalitys requirements and wishes for the service.
 linktitle: Case
 tags: [apps, case, training]
 weight: 10